Johann Wadephul: Career in state politics

-From 1993, Wadephul was a member of the leadership of the CDU in Schleswig-Holstein.
-He served as Secretary General of the CDU in the state from 1997 to 2000, under the leadership of party chairman Peter Kurt Würzbach.
-From 2000 until 2002, he briefly chaired the party in Schleswig-Holstein, but was soon succeeded by Peter Harry Carstensen.
-During his time as chairman, he publicly endorsed Edmund Stoiber as the party’s candidate to challenge incumbent Chancellor Gerhard Schröder in the 2002 federal elections.
+Starting in 1993, he became part of the CDU leadership in Schleswig-Holstein.
+From 1997 to 2000, Wadephul served as Secretary General of the CDU in the state under party chairman Peter Kurt Würzbach.
+He then briefly chaired the CDU in Schleswig-Holstein from 2000 to 2002 before being succeeded by Peter Harry Carstensen.
+During his tenure as chairman, Wadephul publicly endorsed Edmund Stoiber as the CDU’s candidate to challenge incumbent Chancellor Gerhard Schröder in the 2002 federal elections.

-Following the 2000 state elections, Wadephul also became a Member of the Landtag of Schleswig-Holstein, where he succeeded Carstensen as chairman of the CDU parliamentary group when the party won the 2005 elections.
-He did not run for re-election in 2009.
+After the 2000 state elections, Wadephul was elected to the Landtag of Schleswig-Holstein.
+Following the CDU’s victory in the 2005 elections, he succeeded Carstensen as chairman of the CDU parliamentary group.
+Wadephul chose not to seek re-election in 2009.